Geometric formulation of $k$-essence and late-time acceleration: Late-time observational constraints

 \end{itemize}

 From Eq.~\eqref{chi2tot}, it is evident that $\chi^2_{\text{tot}}$ is fully determined by the observational data and the model-dependent Hubble parameter $H_{\text{model}}(\theta,z)$.
-In the case of our geometric $k$-essence model, $H_{\text{model}}(\theta,z)$ is obtained numerically as the solution\footnote{We employ the BDF integration method from the \texttt{solve.ivp} package, using relative and absolute tolerances of $10^{-5}$ and $10^{-15}$, respectively.} of the differential equations given in \eqref{FF1}-\eqref{Phi1}, subject to the initial conditions
+In the case of our geometric $k$-essence model, the parameter set is $\theta=\{H_{0},\Omega_{m0},r_{d},\mathcal{M},B\}$. $H_{\text{model}}(\theta,z)$ is obtained numerically as the solution\footnote{We employ the BDF integration method from the \texttt{solve\_ivp} package, using relative and absolute tolerances of $10^{-5}$ and $10^{-15}$, respectively.} of the differential equations given in \eqref{FF1}-\eqref{Phi1}, subject to the initial conditions

 where $\Phi_{0}$ corresponds to the real-valued solution of Eq.~\eqref{ff2} that satisfies the stability conditions (up to an overall irrelevant sign).
 We have also verified that these numerical solutions coincide with the analytic solution given in Eq.~(\ref{hfull}) of Appendix \ref{appendix:analyticalsolution} for all $z$, with an error less than $10^{-14}$.